svdecomposer/brainstorm-duneuro/README.md

 # brainstorm-duneuro
 DuNeuro integration into Brainstorm Toolbox for advanced FEM forward modelling.

+## Description of the files
+Initially you will find two main folders:

+### /apps
+All the different applications are stored here.
+For instance, continuous Galerkin, Tet-based FEM solutions for EEG and for MEG are stored here.

+### /config_files
+Setup scripts and different configuration files for each version.

 ## initial setup
 This repo is concieved to work in a linux or mac environment.
 So far it works fine in an ubuntu 10.04 lts.
 Windows executables will be generated through cross-compilation with mingw.